cnellington/cnellington.github.io/_posts/2023-04-16-househunting.md

 ---
 layout: post
-title:  Hesitation Devastation and a Framework for Making High-value Decisions Without Hating Yourself
+title:  Hesitation Devastation and a Mathematical Framework for Making High-value Decisions Without Hating Yourself
 date:   2023-04-16 10:00:00
 description: House hunting, recruiting, and picking the right fruit at the grocery store
 tags: life math statistics